alttch/psrt/README.md

 PSRT is pub-sub protocol, optimized for industrial needs: low latency, slow channels and large payloads.

 PSRT can process 100K+ messages on a single node with very low latencies (<1ms).
+Speeds are reasonable even with large (1M+ payloads).

 ## Why not MQTT?